 Oliver was a regular contributor to the Royal Veterinary College's schools outreach program, including the 'RVC on Tour' and the BSc (Bioveterinary Sciences) Open Day for school children.

-He also volunteered for British Society for Immunology public engagement activities (e.g. The Secret Life of Snot at the Big Bang Fair, ExCel Centre, London).
+He has also volunteered for British Society for Immunology public engagement activities (e.g. The Secret Life of Snot at the Big Bang Fair, ExCel Centre, London).

 Communication of Scientific Issues

-He passionately believes in the importance of clear communication of scientific issues to the greater public and his research was featured in a podcast ('RVC 50') and RVC Annual Research Highlights event.
+He passionately believes in the importance of clear communication of scientific issues to the greater public and his research has been featured in a podcast ('RVC 50') and RVC Annual Research Highlights event.
 More recently, Oliver's research has contributed to the April 2018 newsletter of Penn Vet Research News (PDF).
 He has also lectured to veterinarians and veterinary nurses in the UK, USA and Asia – both general practitioners and specialists.

 Oliver's paper on the hematological phenotypes of different dog breeds, published in PLOS ONE, has been featured in a Press Release - RVC study provides large-scale analysis of blood cells in dog breeds.
 This work not only has immediate implications for canine medical practice, but also has far-reaching ramifications for our understanding of the genetic determinants of blood cells in health.
 This paper has been downloaded over 50 times from Oliver's ResearchGate page.